The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 • JSON Web Key Set (JWKS) Base64 URL encoded

-If you need to verify the token signature using the asymmetric RSA or Elliptic Curve (EC) key then use the mp.jwt.verify.publickey.location property to refer to the local or remote verification key.
+If you need to verify the token signature by using the asymmetric RSA or Elliptic Curve (EC) key, use the mp.jwt.verify.publickey.location property to refer to the local or remote verification key.

-If you need to verify the token signature using the symmetric secret key then either a JSON Web Key (JWK) or JSON Web Key Set (JWK Set) format must be used to represent this secret key, for example:
+If you need to verify the token signature by using the symmetric secret key, then either a JSON Web Key (JWK) or JSON Web Key Set (JWK Set) format must be used to represent this secret key, for example:

 {